SIGPLAN/SIGPLAN.github.io/CaresBylaws.md

 title: "SIGPLAN CARES Bylaws"
 ---

-Bylaws of the Committee to Aid REporting on discrimination and haraSsment policy violations.
+Bylaws of the Committee to Aid REporting on discrimination and haraSsment policy violations ([CARES](http://www.sigplan.org/Cares/)).
 Approved by the SIGPLAN Executive Committee on Jan 15, 2020.

 ### CARES mission statement